 'Boriso-Glebsky is an astounding instrumentalist, with a prodigious technical armoury and an uncompromising artistic vision'. — Weekend Special, 2018

 In 2010, Nikita became the I prize laureate of the Fritz Kreisler International Competition in Vienna.
-In July 2021, he performed at Wiener Konzerthaus as a part of the "star" Quartet with Nikolai Lugansky, Narek Hakhnazaryan and Maxim Rysanov.
-Next season, 2022/23, he will become a resident of the Wiener Konzerthaus, presenting a chamber music subscription in a trio with Narek Hakhnazaryan and Georgy Tchaidze.
-He also performs in Graz on a regular basis.
+In recent years he has performed at Wiener Konzerthaus with Nikolai Lugansky, Narek Hakhnazaryan and Maxim Rysanov that was highly acclaimed and since the season 22/23 he has become a resident of the Wiener Konzerthaus presenting a chamber music subscription in a trio with Narek Hakhnazaryan and Georgy Tchaidze.
+He performs regularly in Graz and Linz as well.

-The victories in the international competitions in Monaco, Brussels and Montreal opened additional opportunities for Nikita such as invitations to the best concert halls in the world and performances with the leading orchestras.
-The violinist collaborates with Dima Slobodeniouk, David Afkham, Jaime Martin, Sakari Oramo, Vasily Sinaisky, Vladimir Fedoseev, Klaus Mäkelä and others.
-In summer 2022, as a first violin of the Atrium Quartet, Nikita is taking part in a large-scale project in the Suntory Hall, Tokyo – a performance of all the string quartets by Ludwig van Beethoven.
+The victories in the international competitions in Monaco, Brussels and Montreal opened additional opportunities for Nikita such as invitations to the best concert halls of the world and performances with the leading orchestras.
+The violinist collaborates with Sakari Oramo, Vasily Sinaisky, Dima Slobodeniouk, Stanislav Kochanovsky, Klaus Mäkelä, Mao Fujita and others.

-He plays the violin created by the Austrian maker Martin Schwalb in 2020 on the model of the Guarneri del Gesù violin from 1744.
+He plays the violin created by the Austrian master Martin Schwalb in 2024.

 Nikita Boriso-Glebsky was born in 1985 in Volgodonsk.
-He graduated from the Moscow State Conservatory (class of Professor Eduard Grach and Associate Professor Tatiana Berkul), then he was improving his skills under the guidance of Augustin Dumay in Chapelle Musicale Reine Elisabeth and Ana Chumachenko in Kronberg Academy.
-After years of living and studying in Belgium, and because of his influence on the cultural life of the country, Nikita was granted Belgian citizenship in 2019.
+He graduated from the Moscow State Conservatory and got the doctoral degree (class of Professor Eduard Grach and Associate Professor Tatiana Berkul), then he was improving his skills under the guidance of Augustin Dumay in Brussels and Anna Chumachenko in Kronberg.

 'Nikita Boriso-Glebsky distinguishes himself through deep musical thinking and uncompromising severity of performance...'